jeff142/phproxyimproved/trunk/README.txt

 5. Installation
 _____________________________________________________________________

-Simply upload the source files to a directory of your liking (prefrebly in its own directory):
+Simply upload the files to a directory of your liking (prefrebly in its own directory):

 You can rename index.php without any problems, but not index.inc.php.